MicrosoftDocs/azure-docs/articles/iot-pnp/iot-plug-and-play-glossary.md

 ## Model discovery

 When an [IoT Plug and Play device](#iot-plug-and-play-device) connects to an IoT solution, the solution can discover the capabilities of the device by finding the [device model](#device-model).
-The solution can find a device model in a [model repository](#model-repository).
+The solution can find a device model in a [model repository](#model-repository) or other location.

 ## Model ID